Australia's Wildfires Spark Disinformation Battle As They Take A Tragic Toll

 Beyond arguments over the impacts of climate change, Australia's wildfires do have a real political aspect: Prime Minister Scott Morrison has frequently been criticized for his approach to the disaster, from his interactions with affected states to his recent vacation getaway to Hawaii as the raging fires destroyed communities back home.
 On Friday, protesters vented their anger at Morrison and the government by holding a large demonstration in Sydney.

 Experts say the intense and widespread effects of Australia's wildfires are related to a number of factors, from the destructive nature of wind-borne embers – which swirl high into the air and help fires spread rapidly and unpredictably – to building standards that allow houses to be constructed out of flammable materials, and planning regulations that don't enforce enough of a buffer zone around houses built in vulnerable areas.

-And regardless of how they ignited, Australia's fires are spreading more quickly and ferociously because of prolonged drought and hot weather — both of which are exacerbated by climate change — are providing copious dry fuel.
+Regardless of how they ignited, Australia's fires are spreading more quickly and ferociously because of prolonged drought and hot weather — both of which are exacerbated by climate change — are providing copious dry fuel.

 According to the Australian Institute of Criminology, most of bushfires that are started by arson only burn around five hectares – a little over 12 acres of land.
 The government crime agency says most arson fires are started by young people, in disadvantaged areas.
 The AIC lists these patterns: